When Visual Evidence is Ambiguous: Pareidolia as a Diagnostic Probe for Vision Models: Method

 \subsection{Evaluation Protocol}

 All models are evaluated on the same cleaned FacesInThings split and under the same diagnostics (Fig.~\ref{fig:pipeline}).
 Box-level models (CLIP-B/32, CLIP-L/14, LLaVA, and ViT) operate on annotated crops, while detectors (YOLOv8 and RetinaFace) operate on full images.
 In both cases, predictions are mapped into our common representation and matched to pareidolic regions.
-We use standard pretrained checkpoints without any fine-tuning on FacesInThings, so differences arise from representational choices rather than from task-specific training.
-All results in the following section are computed from this unified evaluation protocol.
+We use standard pretrained checkpoints without any fine-tuning on FacesInThings, so differences arise from representational choices rather than task-specific training.
+Because several models are trained on large-scale web or detection data, incidental exposure to individual FacesInThings images during pretraining cannot be completely ruled out.
+However, FacesInThings is a niche benchmark, and our analysis focuses on cross-model behavior under a shared protocol rather than benchmark memorization.
+We conduct all experiments under this unified protocol.